Methods to Block Google Analytics from Tracking You

 2. Installing the “Block Yourself from Analytics” Chrome extension

-Below are the steps to install and setup the “Block Yourself from Analytics” Chrome extension.
+Below are the steps to install and set up the “Block Yourself from Analytics” Chrome extension.

 Step 1: Open Chrome browser